Welcome to The Wound Vac Company

 However, while modern "wound vacs" are very sophisticated and the technology might seem recent, the primary concepts actually go back thousands of years.

 What our customers are saying

-RESOURCES For Skilled nursing facilities & Medical staff
+RESOURCES For Skilled nursing facilities and Medical staff

 New to negative pressure wound therapy and treatment?
-We have a list of resources and links for medical staff, caregivers and insurance adjusters to provide more information on these and related topics, such as long term nursing and home care.
+We have a list of resources and links for medical staff, caregivers and insurance adjusters to provide more information on these and related topics, such as long term nursing and wound care.
 We also have two videos for healthcare staff on how to set up the WoundPro® Control Unit and the proper application of wound dressings, as well as a pdf chart of our foam dressing sizes.

 For additional reading, we offer links to current articles on the wound healing process and the development of wound vacs and related equipment, as well as recent case studies.

 Let us know how we’re doing

 Here at The Wound Vac Company, we are always striving to improve.
 If you’ve had a good experience with our wound vacs, our customer service or our training courses – or if you haven’t – we want to hear about it.
 Please take a moment to let us know your thoughts, ideas and suggestions.